OchoaLab/genomic-modules/day1/README.md

 Overview:

 * Section 1: Introduction to Genome browsers - UCSC and IGV
-* Section 2: Hands-on tutorial and exercises in UCSC/IGV
+* Section 2: Hands-on tutorial and exercises in IGV
-* Section 3: Hands-on tutorial and exercises for gene expression tracks

 ##### Required software: